 We provide orthodontic care for pets.
-Braces are orthodontic appliances used to reposition teeth that are imporperly aligned or mal-occluded.
+Braces are orthodontic appliances used to reposition teeth that are improperly aligned or mal-occluded.
 The initial oral examination involves a bite or occlusal evaluation.
-If the bite isn't right, consideration is focused on wheter the bite is functional and comfortable.
+If the bite isn't right, consideration is focused on whether the bite is functional and comfortable.

 Braces are not appropriate for all faces!

 Ethical considerations are very important to Dr. Kressin!
 Altering the appearance of an animal for deception is never appropriate.
-Altering the occlusion to provide a comfortable and functional bite is appropriate but not always a simple procedure and at times not practical or even possible to perform.
+Altering the occlusion to provide a comfortable and functional bite is appropriate, but not always a simple procedure.
+At times it might not be practical, or even possible to perform.
 The benefits from orthodontics can be tremendous for the pet.